ArvinFlores/FloresCCTVWebService/README.md

 You will also need to set `APP_ENV=dev` to declare a development environment

+You can also optionally specify a port for the server to run on by setting `PORT=<port>` otherwise it will default to running on port `3000`

 ### Add google service account key file

 Add the service account json file for your google drive account into `config/google_service.json`.
 This json file will be needed by the app to interface with the Google Drive API.
 See [here](https://developers.google.com/workspace/guides/create-credentials#service-account) for how to create a key json file for service accounts.